-Fresno Unified has demonstrated it has met the identified required minimum proportionality percentage by providing increased/improved services for our English learners, foster youth, and/or low-income students equivalent to or greater than the required proportionality percentage based on the contributing actions/services in this plan and as demonstrated in the action tables.
-We are meeting the minimum proportionality percentage by providing the actions/services principally directed toward the unduplicated student population as summarized in the prompt above and justified in detail in each contributing action description, as applicable, within this plan.
-Our intent in using this approach is to justify how each contributing action is principally directed and effective within each of action description and meets or exceeds requirements for the "principally directed and effective threshold" as well as contributing toward meeting the Minimum Proportionality Percentage (MPP) requirement.
-These actions/services are most transparently communicated and understood by our educational partners through the approach we use in this plan which involves exactly how each action is principally directed and effective within the language and particular context of specific contributing action language.
-Building on the information provided in the prompt response above, if limited actions/services are included in this plan, they are identified below as contributing to increasing or improving services for English learners, foster youth, and/or low-income students and contribute toward meeting the minimum proportionality percentage.
-We are using the increased funding to increase/improve services as described for our LEA-wide and school-wide services in prompt one and as described below for each of the student groups on a limited basis:
+Fresno Unified has demonstrated it has exceeded the 43.69% proportionality percentage by providing increased / improved services to our English learner, foster youth and/or low-income students equivalent to a 42.95% proportionality percentage.
+We are exceeding the minimum proportionality percentage by providing the actions / services principally directed towards the unduplicated student population as summarized in the prompt above and explained and justified in detail in each contributing limited action description within this plan.
+It is our Final-FCSS Approved 207 intent that this approach of justifying how each applicable action is principally directed and effective in the actions description exceeds requirements for the "principally directed and effective threshold" as well as contributing towards meeting the minimum proportionality percentage (MPP) requirement.
+These actions / services are most transparently communicated and understood by our educational partners through the approach we use in this plan.
+Building on the information provided in the prior prompt response above, the limited actions / services below are contributing to increasing or improving services for English learner, foster youth and/or low-income students by the percentage indicated above as explained in the language of each unique action.
+We are using the increased funding to increase and improve services as described for our district-wide and school wide services in prompt one and as described below for each of the student groups on a limited basis.